guillaumede-gani/AGI-Esitmation-Using-ML/README.md

 ### Machin Learning Approach

 The methodology used to estimate the AGI on low sampling frequency signals is quite simple.
 The first step was to find a large ammount of high quality data with a high sampling frequency.
-The dataset was found on Peter H Charlton website[^3] where a collection of various PPG waves are available.
+The dataset was found on Peter H Charlton website[^3] where a collection of various PPG waves datasets are available.